Martchus/tageditor/README.md

 The next section describes how to tweak settings to avoid this at the cost of having some padding within the files and/or storing tags at the end of the file. **Note that temporary files also serve as a backup** in case something goes wrong, e.g. your computer crashes while saving or a bug within the tag editor breaks particularly structured files.
-To be save it might therefore even be desirable to enforce the creation of a temporary file.
+To be safe it might therefore even be desirable to enforce the creation of a temporary file.
 That is also possible to configure within the GUI and the CLI option `--force-rewrite`.

 Nevertheless, it will not always be possible to avoid rewriting a file in all cases anyways.
 You can configure a